Legal Notice & Privacy Policy

 Value: 1

-Purpose: The cookie is used like _gat_gtag_UA_ to throttle the request rate.
+Purpose: Just like _gat_gtag_UA_, this cookie is used to throttle the request rate.

 Name: __utmb